A Guide To Leisure Batteries: Construction and Care

 To get the best out of a leisure battery:

-• Apply a thin film of grease or petroleum jelly, such as Vaseline, to a battery’s terminals (see right).
+• Apply a thin film of grease or petroleum jelly, such as Vaseline, to a battery’s terminals (see above)

 • Use good quality battery clamps and if you prefer spring-loaded clamping clips, make sure that their steel contact surfaces don’t start to rust

 • Battery manufacturers often strongly advise that a battery receives a re-charge when its capacity falls below 50 per cent of its full condition.
-It is also added that you should never run a leisure battery until it is virtually ‘flat’.
-Further details are covered in the battery charging guide.
+It is also advised that you should never run a leisure battery until it is virtually ‘flat’.
+Further details are covered in the our Expert Guide to Expert Guide to Charging a Leisure Battery.

 • If a caravan or motorhome is unused for a long spell, provision must be made to keep its leisure battery charged.
 A trickle charger is often used to maintain the state of charge.